Cyclokitty/100DaysOfCode2/log.md

 Also, I can get the motor rolling but the leds are too dim or they don't work.
 I'll need to look at my circuit tomorrow with fresh eyes.

 Still, loads of fun!!

+I also worked on higher order functions for functional programming.
+I like it!